 Sustainability is a buzzword that keeps on buzzing.
 As companies like Exxon have set net zero targets that encompass their supply chains and are expanding their low carbon fuel offerings, ethanol producers are feeling a greater sense of urgency to jump on board and incorporate ‘sustainability’ within their own business models.
 Yet, many biofuel businesses we talk to are struggling to engage.
 And the reason is fairly uncomplicated to address.

-“The scenario for ethanol plants is no longer a concern about ‘if’ they should implement a sustainability plan, but rather, how to do it,” says Donna Funk, lead biofuels consultant and principal at KCoe Isom.
+“The scenario for ethanol plants is no longer a concern about ‘if’ they should implement a sustainability plan, but rather, how to do it,” says Donna Funk, lead biofuels consultant at Pinion.
 “We’re fielding a lot of questions right now on how it applies at the plant level.
 There seems to be a roadblock on understanding what biofuel businesses can actually do and how to get started.”

 So, what exactly is sustainability for the average ethanol plant, and how should a plan be implemented?